 If you are facing a divorce in California, you can expect a minimum timeline of six months due to the waiting period.
 That is, if the filing and summons are completed in a timely manner.
 However, there are many other factors that could impact the timeline and the process.

-When facing the potential for a divorce, you should contact an experienced divorce attorney.
+When facing the potential for a divorce, you should contact an experienced Upland divorce lawyer.
 At the Law Office of Stephanie J. Squires, you will be in the hands of an experienced divorce attorney who is familiar with the California divorce process.
 From filing to dissolution, you will be guided step by step to be sure that your rights and your progress through the process will be handled delicately and thoroughly.
 Contact our office today to get the help you need in order to successfully navigate the process of your divorce.